Superhero Makeovers: Superman

 Although his look was iconic from the get-go, the origin of his powers morphed greatly over the years.
 At first his powers came from his Kryptonian heritage, and it was established that Kryptonians were a result of a human-like species evolved over millions of years.
 Then it was established that Krypton had greater gravity than Earth, allowing a normal Kryptonian to seem super-powerful on Earth.
 Various other explanations cropped up here and there, until the origin of his power was established as being drawn from Earth’s yellow sun – a plot device that has been convenient enough to remain in comics since.

-While the Superman most people know is a mild-mannered boy scout even when he takes off Clark Kent’s glasses, due in large part to Christopher Reeves’ portrayal in the first four Superman films, the original Superman was Clark Kent’s polar opposite in terms of personality.
+While the Superman most people know is a mild-mannered boy scout even when he takes off Clark Kent’s glasses, the original Superman was Clark Kent’s polar opposite in terms of personality.
 He was brash, cocky, and didn’t give a damn about things like due process.
 Action Comics #1 opens with him carrying a bound and gagged murderess to the governor’s mansion and forcing the governor to stop the execution of a wrongfully accused man.
 He later ran off and manhandled a wife beater, then kidnapped a political lobbyist for trying to force America to join World War II (an amusing bit in hindsight).
 Superman was almost like Batman in this regard, taking on the little problems and making sure that people who would otherwise skate through the cracks in a damaged legal system got what they deserved.

 As Superman grew in popularity, other media began to inform his abilities in the comics.
 Originally, Superman couldn’t fly – he merely jumped great distances with his immense leg strength.
 When it came time to give him an animated series, though, animating those jumps proved awkward, so he was given the ability to fly, which then found its way into the comics.
 Similarly, Kryptonite was invented for the radio series when Superman’s voice actor Bud Collyer got ill and needed time off.
 This too eventually got worked into the comics.

 Byrne also rebooted some of Superman’s old supporting cast, most notably turning Lex Luthor from a mad scientist to a corrupt corporate executive.
 For the most part, the reboot was successful in taking the godly Man of Steel and turning him into someone more human.
-Despite a few misfires here and there, such as having a story in which a brainwashed Superman stars in a porno with Big Barda from the New Gods, Byrne’s reboot of Superman is probably one of his most successful pieces of work, arguably only second to his work with Chris Claremont on X-Men, which is a discussion for another time.
+Despite a few misfires here and there, such as having a story in which a brainwashed Superman stars in a porn film with Big Barda from the New Gods, Byrne’s reboot of Superman is probably one of his most successful pieces of work, arguably only second to his collaboration with Chris Claremont on the X-Men.
 While Superman eventually got a massive boost in power again, the years he spent as a weaker version of himself helped establish him as a much more human character than he had once been.
 The modern Superman, while closer to his Silver Age powers and pitted against a Lex Luthor who is both a corrupt corporate executive AND an evil mad scientist, has his roots in the Byrne reboot, and the human part of the character is usually on full display.

-Again not a change in costume or powers, Superman got a major status quo shakeup in the 90s.
-Since 1938, a key conflict in the book had been Superman’s relationship with Lois Lane.
-He loved Lois, but Lois totally ignored Clark Kent and lusted after Superman.
+Since 1938, a key conflict in the Superman’s ongoing story had been his relationship with Lois Lane.
+He loved Lois, but she totally ignored Clark Kent and lusted after Superman.
 As Superman was unwilling to reveal his secret identity for fear it might place her in harm’s way, the romantic tension between the two existed for decades.
-And while alternate futures and out-of-continuity stories almost always revealed them to wind up together as true loves, the comic seemed unable to take that step for fear of losing one of the central conflicts in the character’s mythos.
+And while alternate futures and out-of-continuity stories almost always had them to winding up together as true loves, the comic seemed unable to take that step for fear of losing one of the central conflicts in the character’s mythos.

 Considering Superman’s interaction with outside media, it’s probably fitting that the ultimate shakeup in this seemingly static status quo occurred due to a TV show.
 When The Adventures of Lois and Clark aired in the early 90s, a decision was made that Superman and Lois would get married, and that the wedding in the show would coincide with the wedding in the comics.
 As it turned out, the show’s original plans got scrapped, forcing it out of synch with the comic.
 Meanwhile, though, the comic book handled things in a very excellent way.